hackshackers/hackshackers-hugo/content/news/2022/10/jamfest-coming-up.md

 ---

-[Jamfest](https://jamlab.africa/jamfest/), the Journalisn and Media Festival based in Johannesburg, is happening this month both virtually and in-person in Johannesburg, South Africa.
+[Jamfest](https://jamlab.africa/jamfest/), the Journalism and Media Festival based in Johannesburg, is happening this month both virtually and in-person in Johannesburg, South Africa.

 {{< tweet 1576935100197048324 >}}